S3Puzzle/Research/HashingResearch.md

 ## What different kinds of hashing algorithms are there?

 Two of the most popular hashing algorithms are MD5 and SHA.
 MD stands for Message Digest and MD5 is the fifth version.
 SHA stands for Secure Hash Algorithms and is a group of diffrent hashing algorithms.
 They are first two algorithms were SHA-0 and SHA-1.
 After these two cam SHA-2 and SHA-3, these can be seperated in more versions.
 These versions differ in outcome size and other important parameters.
+There are a lot more types of hashing algoritme and they all work slightly diffrent and have there own advantages.

 https://www.sciencedirect.com/topics/computer-science/hashing-algorithm#:~:text=The%20most%20common%20hash%20functions,(SHA)%201%20and%202